msid8535/movie_predictor/README.md

 - Cosine Similarity (scikit-learn): Computes similarity between movies based on their vectorized features.
 - Content-Based Filtering: Uses movie metadata (keywords, cast, genres, director) to determine similarity between movies.
 - CSV Data Source: Movie dataset containing columns like title, index, keywords, cast, genres, and director.

-# Key Findings
-- The model successfully identified joint pain as the most important factor influencing Fibromyalgia severity, which is a well-known symptom.
-- Interestingly, depression and stress were found to be the second most important factor.
-This is a less-recognized symptom, highlighting the model's potential to uncover overlooked aspects of a condition.
-- This finding suggests that focusing on the mental health aspects of Fibromyalgia could be crucial for treatment and may help reduce hospital visits